 - Conduct virtual and telephone needs assessments with over 350 prevention practitioners

-- Host trainings to share proven and promising prevention strategies to address the opioid crisis
+- Host trainings to share proven and promising prevention strategies to address existing and emerging substance misuse issues, including the opioid crisis and youth vaping epidemic

 - The team launched and maintains a listserv that provides resources to over 3,000 prevention professionals representing states, territories, tribal nations, communities, and schools